-Students have the right to due process involving infractions and appeals procedures for non-academic issues.
-For appeals of sanctions not specifically covered elsewhere in the student handbook, for non-academic issues, the following appeals process will apply.
+Students have the right to due process involving infractions and appeals procedures for non-academic issues that are not specifically covered elsewhere in the student handbook or in MSM's Sex/Gender Nondiscrimination and Sexual Harassment Policy.
+For appeals of such non-academic sanctions, the following appeals process will apply.

-- 1. A student may file a written appeal to the Dean within five working days of the student's notification of the sanction.
+1. A student may file a written appeal to the Dean of the School within five working days of the student's notification of the sanction.
 Upon receipt of the appeal, the Dean or the Dean's designee will review all pertinent material and meet with the student.
 The Dean will convene an appeals committee composed of three members to include faculty and or chairs of departments not directly involved in the issue.
 All testimony, evidence, and witnesses relevant to the appeal shall be made available to this committee.
-The student has the right to appear before the committee, present testimony and such witnesses or evidence as is deemed relevant by the committee.
+The student has the right to

+- appear before the committee, present testimony and such witnesses or evidence as is deemed relevant by the committee.
 The student shall not have the right to be represented by legal counsel at these committee meetings. - 2.
 After completion of the review, the committee shall submit its recommendations in writing to the Dean.
 These recommendations may include, but are not limited to, reinstatement, retention, probation, termination, suspension, special academic assignments, or other interventions deemed appropriate to the situation.
 On behalf of the appeals committee, the Dean will notify the student within ten working days of his/her decision.
 The judgment of the Dean concerning the matter shall be final and binding on all parties with the exception of recommending the termination of a student's participation in an academic program.

-In case of termination of an individual from an academic program, the program's Student Academic Progress committee's specific appeals process apply.
+In case of termination of an individual from an academic program for academic issues (including non-cognitive skills), the program's Student Academic Progress and Promotions Committee's specific appeals process apply.